Acute Myeloid Leukemia (AML)

 • Extramedullary deposits of leukemic cells, which may involve soft tissues, bones, or organs.

-• Gingival Hypertrophy: Common in monocytic AML, causing swollen and bleeding gums.
+• Common in monocytic AML, causing swollen and bleeding gums.

 • Respiratory Distress: Caused by impaired pulmonary perfusion due to high leukocyte counts (>100,000/μL).